Deborah Meadows: Education

-Life
+Career

 Meadows has published more than ten books of poetry, as well as essays, plays, and lithographs.
 She was nominated for Los Angeles Poet Laureate in 2014.
 From a working-class family, Meadows was born and raised in Buffalo, New York where she graduated from St. Martin's elementary school, then Nardin Academy.
 Meadows has described Buffalo as “rich in modernist art such as the Albright-Knox art collection .. with works of artists such as Clyfford Still, Jasper Johns, Rothko, etc. … Art Park on reclaimed land in the Niagara River gorge opened to include site-installed works, early conceptual and performance art, offered opera, and theatre...” as significant to her thought.